Muslim conquest of Persia: Final campaign and conquest (636–638)

-In December 636, Umar ordered Utbah ibn Ghazwan to head south to capture al-Ubulla (known as "port of Apologos" in the Periplus of the Erythraean Sea) and Basra, in order to cut ties between the Persian garrison there and Ctesiphon.
-Utbah ibn Ghazwan arrived in April 637, and captured the region.
+In December 636, Umar ordered Utba ibn Ghazwan to head south to capture al-Ubulla (known as "port of Apologos" in the Periplus of the Erythraean Sea) and Basra, in order to cut ties between the Persian garrison there and Ctesiphon.
+Utba ibn Ghazwan arrived in April 637, and captured the region.
 The Persians withdrew to the Maysan region, which the Muslims seized later as well.

 After the conquest of Ctesiphon, several detachments were immediately sent west to capture Circesium and Heet, both forts at the Byzantine border.
 Several fortified Persian armies were still active north-east of Ctesiphon at Jalawla and north of the Tigris at Tikrit and Mosul.

 After withdrawal from Ctesiphon, the Persian armies gathered at Jalawla, a place of strategic importance due to routes leading from here to Mesopotamia, Khurasan and Azerbaijan.
 The Persian forces at Jalawla were commanded by Mihran.
 His deputy was Farrukhzad, a brother of Rustam, who had commanded the Persian forces at the Battle of al-Qadisiyyah.
 Umar decided to deal with Jalawla first, thereby clearing the way to the north, before taking any decisive action against Tikrit and Mosul.
-Umar appointed Hashim ibn Utbah to take Jalawla and Abdullah ibn Muta'am to conquer Tikrit and Mosul.
+Umar appointed Hashim ibn Utba to take Jalawla and Abdullah ibn Muta'am to conquer Tikrit and Mosul.
 In April 637, Hashim led 12,000 troops from Ctesiphon to win a victory over the Persians at the Battle of Jalawla.
 He then laid siege to Jalawla for seven months, ending in the city's capture.
 Then, Abdullah ibn Muta'am marched against Tikrit and captured the city with the help of Christians, after fierce resistance.
 He next sent an army to Mosul which surrendered on the condition of paying Jizya.
 With victory at Jalawla and occupation of the Tikrit-Mosul region, the whole of Mesopotamia was under Muslim control.

 Thereafter, a Muslim force under Qa'qa marched in pursuit of the escaping Persians at Khaniqeen, 25 kilometres (15 mi) from Jalawla on the road to Iran, still under the command of Mihran.
 Qa'qa defeated the Persian forces in the Battle of Khaniqeen and captured the city.
 The Persians then withdrew to Hulwan.
 Qa'qa followed and laid siege to the city, which was captured in January 638.
 Qa'qa sought permission to operate deeper in Persia, but Umar rejected the proposal, writing in response:

 I wish that between the Suwad and the Persian hills there were walls which would prevent them from getting to us, and prevent us from getting to them.
 The fertile Suwad is sufficient for us; and I prefer the safety of the Muslims to the spoils of war.